Can you be sure that your Bitcoin is safe?

 Control access to corporate wallets

 If you run a business and decide to use Bitcoins as a method of payment, you must be extremely cautious about who can access these wallets.
 Because of its anonymity, it is hard to trace when someone does steal your Bitcoins.
 So, if you are not careful enough, your employee can gain access to a wallet and transfer your money without you realizing it.
-When you run a large enterprise having many employees of which some must be given access to a Bitcoin wallet, you should choose a wallet which includes multiple sub-wallets.
+When you run a large enterprise having many employees of which some must be given access to a Bitcoin wallet, you should choose a wallet that includes multiple sub-wallets.
 You can then allocate one sub-wallet to every such employee who can then access the Bitcoins, and you must ensure that each such wallet is protected with encryptions.

 Keeping hot wallets and cold wallets separate

 Hot wallets are those that are on your devices and these are more prone to network-based attacks.
-For running Bitcoin oriented businesses an offline wallet is better as it is safer and not prone to hacking.
+For running Bitcoin-oriented businesses an offline wallet is better as it is safer and not prone to hacking.
 It is advisable to keep most of your funds in an offline wallet or cold wallet which acts like a safe deposit box.

 Use dedicated hardware